AzureAD/microsoft-authentication-library-for-js/FAQ.md

 ## Why is `getAccountByUsername()` returning null, even though I'm signed in?

 In order to use `getAccountByUsername()` in B2C scenarios you must enable your `idTokens` to return the `emails` claim in your B2C tenant.
 MSAL will fill the `username` field on the `AccountInfo` object with the first element of the array returned on the `emails` claim.
 In most cases this array will only have one element, however, if you notice that your idTokens are returning more than one email on this claim, ensure you are calling `getAccountByUsername` with the first email.

+To enable this claim open up your User Flow configuration in the Azure Portal.
+Click the `User Attributes` tab and make sure `Email Address` is checked.
+Then click the `Application Claims` tab and make sure `Email Addresses` is checked.
+You can verify that the `emails` claim is now being returned by acquiring an `idToken` and inspecting its contents.